TheCoolRacoon8271/C-Pastebin-Read/README.md

 # C-Pastebin-Read
-Read pastebin pastes in C without actually exposing the WinHTTP in the IAT
+Read pastebin pastes or really, any website, in C without actually exposing the WinHTTP in the IAT